Join cardinality setting in Calculation Views: how proposals for join cardinality can be obtained

 This example is referenced in my other post about the usage of the join cardinality settings in SAP HANA Calculation Views.
 Please have a look at the other post to get a better understanding of the context for this example

 This example will demonstrate how to get a proposal for the join cardinality by the modeling tool.
 The proposal is based on the data cardinality that holds for the join fields between the tables at the time of the proposal.
 Prerequisite is that the join is directly based on tables.
+At the end it will be discussed with which SQL statements you could derive the join cardinality that currently holds in the data also when intermediate nodes are feeding into the join.

 Let’s start with a Calculation View that only includes a join of the two tables “salesOrders” and “employees” (the model and tables are discussed in more details here).
 Join the two tables with a left outer join on field “employee”, table “salesOrders” being the left table: